-- Compliance: The SUBRECIPIENT shall comply with current CITY policy concerning the purchase of equipment and shall maintain an inventory record of all non-expendable personal property as defined by such policy as may be procured with funds provided herein.
+- 1. Compliance: The SUBRECIPIENT shall comply with current CITY policy concerning the purchase of equipment and shall maintain an inventory record of all non-expendable personal property as defined by such policy as may be procured with funds provided herein.
 All program assets (unexpended program income, property, equipment, etc.) shall revert to the CITY upon termination of this AGREEMENT. - 2.
 OMB Standards: Unless specified otherwise within this AGREEMENT, the SUBRECIPIENT shall procure all materials, property, or services in accordance with the requirements of 24 CFR 84.40-48. - 3.
-Travel: The SUBRECIPIENT shall obtain written approval from the CITY for any travel outside the metropolitan area with funds provided under this AGREEMENT. - 4.
 Use and Reversion of Assets: The use and disposition of real property and equipment under this AGREEMENT shall be in compliance with the requirements of 24CFR Part 8f and 24CFR 570.502, 570.503, and 570.504, as applicable, which include but are not limited to the following: - a.
 The SUBRECIPIENT shall transfer to the CITY any CDBG funds on hand and any accounts receivable attributable to the use of funds under this AGREEMENT at the time of expiration, cancellation, or termination. - b.
 Real property under the SUBRECIPIENT'S control that was acquired or improved, in whole or in part, with funds under this AGREEMENT in excess of \$25,000 shall be used to meet one of the CDBG National Objectives pursuant to 24 CFR 57.208 until five (5) years after expiration of this AGREEMENT (or such longer period of time as the CITY deems appropriate).
 If the SUBRECIPIENT fails to use CDBG-assisted real property in a timely manner that meets a CDBG National Objective for the prescribed period of time, the SUBRECIPIENT shall pay the CITY an amount equal to the current fair market value of the property less any portion of the value attributable to expenditures of non-CDBG funds for acquisition of, or improvement to, the property.
-Such payment shall constitute program income to the CITY.
-The SUBRECIPIENT may retain real property acquired or improved under this AGREEMENT after the expiration of the five-year period (or such longer period of time as the CITY deems appropriate).

-c.
+Such payment shall constitute program income c.
 In all cases in which equipment acquired, in whole or in part, with funds under this AGREEMENT is sold, the proceeds shall be program income (prorated to reflect the extent to that funds received under this AGREEMENT were used to acquire the equipment).
 Equipment not needed by the SUBRECIPIENT for activities under this AGREEMENT shall be (a) transferred to the CITY for the CDBG program or (b) retained after compensating the CITY (an amount equal to the current fair market value of the equipment less the percentage of non-CDBG funds used to acquire the equipment).